 - ‘Paint’ mud on things outside with brushes or branches.

-- Attach material, ribbon to trees and bushes to watch fluttering in the breeze.
+- Attach material or ribbons to trees and bushes to watch fluttering in the breeze.

 - Go on a rock collecting expedition